2022 Regular Session

 WHEREAS, Dean Bennett has also been honored as a Woman of Achievement by Women for Progress, inducted in the Order of Barristers as an honorary member, recognized in 2019 by the Mississippi Business Journal as one of Mississippi's Top Leading Attorneys, and was honored in 2018 as one of Mississippi's Most Influential African Americans; and

 WHEREAS, it is the policy of the House of Representatives to recognize great academic leaders, especially those such as Dean Bennett, whose dedication to her students and extraordinary leadership brings honor to the legal profession, Mississippi College School of Law, and to the State of Mississippi:

-NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby commend the dedicated service of R.O.
-Williams, Lewis Younger, Jr., and Walter Crosby upon being the first African-American members of the Mississippi Highway Patrol and extend sincere wishes for continued success in all their future endeavors.
+NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby recognize and commend Dean Patricia W. Bennett upon the occasion of her retirement as Dean of Mississippi College School of Law, and extend to her our most sincere wishes for continued success in her lighter days ahead.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to R.O.
-Williams, Lewis Younger, Jr., Walter Crosby and to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Dean Patricia W. Bennett and to the members of the Capitol Press Corps.